By Marika Sboros

 He will present the evidence – comprising 4000 pages, 900 slides, and including 24 well-designed RCTS (randomised controlled trials).
 These show that LCHF outperforms other diets for obesity and type 2 diabetes.

-Noakes says if all diabetics around the globe ate LCHF, “at least six pharmaceutical companies would go out of business”.
+Noakes says that if all diabetics around the globe ate LCHF, “at least six pharmaceutical companies would go out of business”.

 Five years ago, Noakes caused shock, awe and outrage in equal measure after changing his mind on carbohydrate and saturated fat in the diet.
 He effectively challenged the diet-heart hypothesis which holds that saturated fat causes heart disease.